daniellezpalmer/arrays-objects-loops/README.md

 Practice writing functions using arrays, objects, and loops

 ## TODOS
-- [ ] Use given array to complete 1-3
+- [x] Use given array to complete 1-3
 - [ ] Use given object to complete 4-6
 - [ ] Complete 7 & 8

 ## Challenges
 -